COMP3122-2425Sem2/lab_github_collaboration/students.md

 === Do not modify the content below ===

 ## Joshua LAM
-[Briefly introduce yourself]Hello, this is Joshua LAM.
+Hello, this is Joshua LAM.
 A year 4 computing student.
 Nice to meet you all!

 [My Github account](https://joshualam21.github.io/COMP3122_LEC1/)